cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 each form may benefit from transformations made by earlier forms.

-**Note**: see also the options for the `canonical` option of `ce.parse()` and `ce.box()` which can also be used to specify a custom canonical form:
+**Note**: see also the options for the `canonical` option of `ce.parse()` and `ce.expr()` which can also be used to specify a custom canonical form:

 ```js example
 const correct = ce.parse(mf.value, {canonical: "Order"})